 Since his first election in 2009, Mike has focused on reducing the City’s heavy debt burden.
 On the day Mike took office in 2010, Stow’s debt was $31.64 million.
-As of January 1, 2018, the debt has been cut to $17 million — a reduction of 45%.
+As of January 1, 2018, the debt has been cut to $15 million — a reduction of more than 50%.

 Driving Prosperity for Stow

 Mike also focused on creating a business-friendly attitude at City Hall.
 He has met with business owners, toured factories, and implemented strategies to make job growth a reality.
 As one example, Mike recently led a drive to reform the tax abatement formulas–to create realistic incentives and to eliminate the possibility of arbitrary decision making by bureaucrats.
 Mike’s efforts over the past 7 years have worked.
 Payrolls have increased by 30% since Mike took office.
 They are now at an all-time high.

 In the past year, Mike has set out to repeal laws that are overly burdensome or make no sense.
 Mike’s efforts have resulted in bringing ice cream trucks back to Stow, eliminating regulations on arcade games, and repealing extremely harsh rules on charities.

 Mike has been City Council’s consistent voice of restraint when it comes to spending your tax dollars.
 He has voted “no” on 4 of 8 annual budgets, because they were not balanced.
 Since Mike was appointed as Chairman of the Budget Committee, Stow has always kept a balanced budget.
 In spite of Stow’s fiscal restraint, Stow has not reduced services.
 In fact, 93.8% of Stow residents said the city provides excellent or good customer service.